CVE-2017-3140: An error processing RPZ rules can cause named to loop endlessly after handling a query

 Successful exploitation of this condition will cause named to enter a state where it continues to loop while processing the query without ever reaching an end state.
 While in this state, named repeatedly queries the same sets of authoritative nameservers, and this behavior will usually persist indefinitely beyond the normal client query processing timeout.
 By triggering this condition multiple times, an attacker could cause a deliberate and substantial degradation in service.

 Operators of servers that meet the above conditions 1 and 2 may also accidentally encounter this defect during normal operation.
 It is for this reason that the decision was made to issue this advisory despite its low CVSS score.

 CVSS Vector: CVSS:3.0/AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:L

 Only the NSDNAME and NSIP RPZ rule types can cause this condition to occur.
-You can work around this vulnerability if you are able to express your desired policy while avoiding NSDNAME or NSIP rules, otherwise it is advised that you upgrade to a version which corrects the defect.
+Administrators can work around this vulnerability if they are able to express their desired policy while avoiding NSDNAME or NSIP rules; otherwise, it is advised that administrators upgrade to a version which corrects the defect.

-No known active exploits but we have received reports of servers accidentally encountering this defect during operation.
+No known active exploits, but ISC has received reports of servers accidentally encountering this defect during operation.